Our Studio Art Degree Program

-There are three ways to show us your portfolio:
+There are two ways to show us your portfolio:

 You may submit a portfolio by e-mail or provide a website that displays an appropriate selection of your works.

 We believe this is the best option for your work to be reviewed.
-We encourage you to bring your portfolio to campus and meet with faculty for a review of your work.
+We encourage you to schedule a meeting with the faculty for a review of your work.